Introduction

 5. African Violet

-Care Requirements: Place in bright, indirect light and keep the soil evenly moist.
-Avoid splashing water on the leaves to prevent spotting.
-Water around once a week.
+Care Requirements: Bright indirect light.
+Soil must be kept moist but not splashed on the leaves to prevent spotting.
+Water once a week.

 Note: Pet safe